An aerial view of a construction site with a blue check mark.

 Long-term value for a more resilient city

 The Well has been lauded as an industry-leading project with long-term value for the City of Toronto and growing communities.
-Served by more reliable, low-carbon cooling and heating, the project will reduce dependence on the city’s electricity grid.
+Served by more reliable cooling and heating from Enwave’s on-site thermal storage, the project will reduce dependence on the city’s electricity grid.
 The collaboration – a first-of-its-kind partnership in Canada – demonstrates a future-forward commitment to building more resilient cities.
-When complete, the project will provide nearby communities with options to save energy and reduce carbon emissions, which is good for customers and for Toronto.

 A white background with a few lines on it